Andrew Wylie (American football)

-Andrew Wylie (born August 19, 1994) is an American football offensive tackle for the Washington Commanders of the National Football League (NFL).
-He played college football at Eastern Michigan and joined the NFL as an undrafted free agent in 2017.
+Andrew Wylie (born August 19, 1994) is an American professional football guard for the Washington Commanders of the National Football League (NFL).
+He played college football for the Eastern Michigan Eagles and went undrafted in 2017, having short stints with the Indianapolis Colts, Cleveland Browns, and Los Angeles Chargers before signing with the Kansas City Chiefs, where he won Super Bowl LIV and LVII.

 College career

 Wylie made 44 starts for the Eastern Michigan Eagles over the course of four seasons.
-He was named third-team All-MAC his senior season.
+He was named third-team All-Mid-American Conference his senior season.

 Professional career

 Indianapolis Colts

 Wylie signed with the Indianapolis Colts as an undrafted free agent on May 15, 2017.
-He was released during final cuts on September 2, 2017 and was signed to the Colts' practice squad two days later.
-He was released by the Colts on September 26, 2017.
+He was released during final cuts on September 2, and was signed to the Colts' practice squad two days later.
+Wylie was released by the Colts on September 26.

 Cleveland Browns

-Wylie was then signed to the Cleveland Browns practice squad on October 9, 2017 but was released on December 15.
+Wylie signed with the Cleveland Browns practice squad on October 9, 2017, and was released on December 15, 2017.

 Los Angeles Chargers

-Wylie was signed to the Los Angeles Chargers practice squad on December 19, 2017 but was released eight days later.
+Wylie was signed to the Los Angeles Chargers practice squad on December 19, 2017, but was released eight days later.